Asia's new boat people: beaten, abandoned and pushed back to sea

 The Thai navy towed a boat that was found near Koh Lipe back out to sea on Friday after repairing the engine and supplying those on board with food, medicine, fuel and water.
 It was not immediately clear if this was the same vessel from which Solim had been speaking.

 Rohingya Muslims are deemed second-class citizens in Myanmar.
-Tens of thousands have fled discrimination and abuse and they are usually joined by people from neighboring Bangladesh fleeing poverty and looking for work.
+Tens of thousands have fled discrimination and abuse and they are usually joined by people from neighbouring Bangladesh fleeing poverty and looking for work.

 One day late last month, Umma Khair, a 20-year-old mother of three children who went missing in ethnic violence three years ago, left Myanmar’s Rohingya-dominated state of Rakhine and sailed with a handful of others for six hours through canals and creeks to open sea.